 How Families Use UrbanSitter

-Families can either post a job or search by specific date and time to find caregivers.
+Families can either post a job or search by specific date and time to find caregivers for their children, pets, seniors or for household services.
 To boost your chances of getting a job, you should apply to job postings and make sure that you have availability on your calendar so that you show up in search results.

 How to Get Jobs on UrbanSitter

 - Applying to jobs is easy.
-You simply click “Express Interest” on the Job Board, answer a parent’s screening questions (if they added any) and send an optional personal introduction message.
+You simply click “Express Interest” on the Job Board and follow the next few steps.

-- Answer screening questions if a parent includes them.
-Many parents will automatically screen you out if you don’t answer their questions.
+- Answer screening questions if a family includes them.
+Many families will automatically screen you out if you don’t answer their questions.

 - Add a personal message.
-Stand out amongst other sitters by adding a personal introduction message when you apply.
+Stand out amongst other caregivers by adding a personal introduction message when you apply.

 - Stay optimistic!
 Getting the first job is the hardest.
-Often sitters need to apply to dozens of jobs their first month before landing one.
-Once you land a job, you are automatically connected to that parent’s network and your second and third jobs should come much faster.
+Often caregivers need to apply to dozens of jobs their first month before landing one.
+Once you land a job, you are automatically connected to that careseekers network and your second and third jobs should come much faster.

 2. Make your profile stand out.

 - Add a video.
-Many parents only hire caregivers with videos.
-Some show the videos to their kids, so they know who is coming to babysit and will be excited to meet you!
+Many families only hire caregivers with videos.
+If you are applying to a babysitting job, some families show the videos to their kids, so they know who is coming to babysit and will be excited to meet you!

 - Complete all sections of your profile, even the optional ones.
-While only a few fields are required for profile approval, many parents search based on ages of kids you’re willing to babysit, languages spoken, special experience with children, willingness to drive children or help with extra tasks.
+While only a few fields are required for profile approval, many families search based on ages of kids you’re willing to babysit, languages spoken, special experience with children, seniors or pets, willingness to drive children or seniors or help with extra tasks, such as household services.
+To help families make informed decisions on COVID, you can add a COVID-19 vaccine badge to your profile to indicate you’ve received the vaccine.
 If you have not filled in these sections of your profile you won’t show up in as many searches!

 - Get reviews from families you’ve worked for in the past or those who can speak to your professionalism, previous experience, and personality.

 - Review average rates in your area.
-Sitters often land jobs faster when they start with slightly lower than average rates.
+Caregivers often land jobs faster when they start with slightly lower than average rates.
 You can always raise your rates as you land jobs and reviews.

 3. Add availability to your Calendar and update your Job Seeking Status.

-- Your Job Seeking Status on your profile lets parents know the type of jobs you’re looking for (full-time, part-time, or occasional) and when you’re generally available.
+- Your Job Seeking Status on your profile lets families know the type of jobs (kids, seniors, pets or household services) you’re looking for, what type of commitment (full-time, part-time, or occasional) and when you’re generally available.

-- If you’re looking for occasional babysitting jobs, it is critical that you add availability to your Calendar to be featured in parent search results.
-Parents search by date and time, so if you don’t have availability on your calendar, you won’t show up in their search results.
-Working one-time babysitting jobs is a fantastic way to get reviews and build up your reputation on UrbanSitter, even if your goal is to land a part-time or full-time job!
+- Keep your availability on your Calendar up to date.
+If you’re looking for occasional caregiving jobs, it is critical that you add availability to your Calendar to be featured in the search results.
+Families search by date and time, so if you don’t have availability on your calendar, you won’t show up in their search results.
+Working one-time caregiving jobs is a fantastic way to get reviews and build up your reputation on UrbanSitter, even if your goal is to land a part-time or full-time job!

 4. Download the UrbanSitter app (iOS or Android)